 Meeting with the Student

-Whenever possible, a faculty or staff member should meet with the student before she/he leaves to address the following:
+Whenever possible, a faculty or staff member should meet with the student before they leave to address the following:

 - the reasons for the leave of absence